 Plaque psoriasis: This is the most common form.
 It is characterized by raised lesions which have a reddened base covered by silvery-white scales.
 The scales shed frequently and are very dry.

 Guttate psoriasis: This type is most often triggered by bacterial infections (most commonly strep throat) and is most common in young adults and children.
-It is characterized by small, drop-like lesions on the trunk, limbs, and scalp.
+It is characterized by small, salmon pink drop-like lesions on the trunk, limbs, and scalp.
 It may clear up by itself after a few weeks or months.

 Pustular psoriasis: Blisters of non-infectious pus appear on the skin and may affect large or small areas of the body, most commonly fingers, palms and soles.
 This type of psoriasis is usually triggered by medications, infections, emotional stress, or certain chemicals.
 It may be triggered by abrupt withdrawal of systemic steroids.

-Inverse psoriasis (also called flexural psoriasis): This is usually found in skin fold areas, such as the armpits, under the breasts, or folds of skin near the genitals or buttocks.
+Inverse psoriasis (also called flexural or intertriginous psoriasis): This is usually found in skin fold areas, such as the armpits, under the breasts, or folds of skin near the genitals or buttocks.
 It is more likely to be found in people who are overweight and may be exacerbated by friction or sweating in skin fold areas.
 The plaques are red, smooth, dry and large.

 Erythrodermic psoriasis: This is the least common form of psoriasis and is characterized by widespread reddening and scaling of the skin as well as severe itching and skin discomfort.
-This form occur after a severe sunburn or use of certain medications.
+This form occurs after a severe sunburn or use of certain medications.

 Some people with psoriasis develop a condition called psoriatic arthritis.
 This occurs when the inflamed areas of the skin are accompanied by joint inflammation, most often in the hip, spine, knee, or elbow joints but also in the small joints of the hands and feet.